dhollenbeck/handlebars-error-parser/readme.md

 # handlebars-error-parser

-The purpose of this module is to try and parse the compile errors returned from Handlebars so they can be used in handlebars linter(s).
-Handlebars returns different errors depending the template errors.
+The purpose of this module is to parse the Handlebars compile exceptions messages into a more useable format which can be used in handlebars linter(s).
+Handlebars throws different exceptions depending the template error.

-Handlebars throws the following types of exceptions:
+Handlebars exception types:
 - **Parser Error:** handlebars can't compile the template.
 - **Block Error:** the open and close block helpers do not match.